ARMmbed/mbed-os-5-docs/docs/program-setup/bare_metal/mbed2_porting.md

 1. Clone [mbed-os-example-blinky-baremetal](https://github.com/ARMmbed/mbed-os-example-blinky-baremetal).
 1. Edit `targets.json`.
 In this step, you will configure your target to support Mbed OS 6 and add bare metal configuration parameters.
 1. Build and run the example.
-In this step, you will validate the configuration and troubleshoot any issues.
-A successful run of the example will validate the configuration.
+In this step, you will troubleshoot any issues and validate the configuration by running the example successfully.

 ### Clone mbed-os-example-blinky-baremetal